awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

      ```

      Libfabric is installed in the `/opt/amazon/efa` directory, while Open MPI is installed in the `/opt/amazon/openmpi` directory\.
    + If you intend to use EFA with Intel MPI only, you can install the EFA software without Libfabric and Open MPI\.
 In this case, Intel MPI uses its embedded Libfabric\.
-If you choose to do this, you must complete **Step 5: Install Intel MPI**\.
+If you choose to do this, you must complete **Step 5: \(Optional\) Install Intel MPI**\.

      To install the EFA software without Libfabric and Open MPI, run the following command\.